Find Great Homeschool Courses Kindergarten to Grade 6

 We ask one child to bless the reading of the Word.
 Then my husband reads the Bible, explaining passages or asking questions.
 We then pray one at a time for the needs of the day and when we can we gather around the piano (but it could be the stereo) and praise the Lord with music.

 One thing I have learned is that every Bible reading session may not a spiritual high.
 I guess I expected every devotion to be a major spiritual experience for everyone every day.
 Real life is that some days everything clicks into place – everything relates to what is in the Bible and that some days it does not seem very spiritual.
 The Word does not return void.
-Whether it feels spiritual or not, it is an act of obedience to read the Bible and God will bless your efforts.
+Whether or not it feels spiritual, it is an act of obedience to read the Bible and God will bless your efforts.

 If your children obey, teaching them is much easier.
 If you are having problems is this area, one good book to read is Child Training Tips by Reb Bradley.
 Many books are available on this subject.
 Pray for wisdom.
 Ask several couples who have obedient children how they accomplished the task.

-The child should be trained to work on an assignment until he is finished.
-The first part of a lesson should be as well done as the last part — not hurried at the end in order to finish.
+Train a child to work on an assignment until it is finished.
+The first part of a lesson should be done as well the last part—not hurried at the end to finish.
 All the lessons for a day don’t have to be done at one sitting, but the child should know that you don’t play until the work is complete (although “recess” is a good refresher if progress is being made).
 My husband works at home so when he goes into town, he usually asks me who is available to accompany him.
 Translation: the one(s) who finished school for the day gets the prize!.
 That is a great motivation for diligence!

 I would suggest not going to any outside activities unless and until the assigned work is done for the day.
 It is well worth missing a swimming lesson, field trip, or park day to make the point.
 This also works for chores.
 The house has to be clean before we go out.
 And if it isn’t, it is because I wasn’t diligent in enforcing the rule.
 When the children know I mean it, they comply.

-The ultimate goal is to train your children to be able to pace themselves.
+The goal is to train your children to pace themselves.
 For example, my older daughter knows what is expected during the school year.
 She has learned to plan her school work around the rest of her activities.
 I no longer have to check her every day.
 She’s learned that if she works ahead, it frees up time later!

 By the time your child is fluently reading he should be able to read instructions in the book, do the problems, answer the questions, and perform the assignment mostly on his own.
 That is a major goal of mine.
 After all, a person must have the ability to learn and find out things for himself if he wants to be successful in college or business.
 You should be there to check the work, answer questions, tutor as needed, and monitor progress.

-Horizons Preschool Curriculum is another complete program.
+Horizons Preschool Curriculum is a complete program.
 There are several choices with this new curriculum.
-The most basic is to purchase the Horizons Preschool Curriculum Set which includes the Teacher’s Guide, student workbooks and music CD.
+The most basic is to purchase the Horizons Preschool Curriculum Set which includes the Teacher’s Guide, student workbooks, and music CD.
 You can add the multimedia resources by purchasing the complete set.
-If you already have a preschool curriculum, the Horizons Preschool Multimedia Set is a great addition if you want to supplement it with interactive, character based, Christian multimedia content.
+If you already have a preschool curriculum, the Horizons Preschool Multimedia Set is a great addition if you want to supplement it with interactive, character-based, Christian multimedia content.

 There are many Homeschool Kindergarten Curriculum choices available.
 Most of the major homeschool curriculum publishers have kindergarten programs.

-Lay the foundation for phonics with a good phonics program.
+Lay the foundation for phonics with an excellent phonics program.
 Readers are nice but the library has many easy reader books or you could use the Bible like Susanna Wesley did.
 Reading aloud with your children is one of the most beneficial learning activities.

 You can pay big bucks for a fancy reading program that works.
 However, most of us don’t have it.
 We have taught our nine children to read.
 I am helping with a couple of the grandchildren.
-That doesn’t make me an expert — I wouldn’t dream of teaching a room full of first graders to read.
+That doesn’t make me an expert—I wouldn’t dream of teaching a room full of first graders to read.
 However, I have enough experience with phonics to know that a basic inexpensive curriculum can be sufficient.
 If you don’t know phonics, complete programs range in price from around $40 to several hundred dollars.
 You should be able to purchase a complete program for under $200.
 An excellent series of reading workbooks is Explode the Code the whole series should be under $65.00.
 They can be purchased separately.
-We also like Phonogram Cards for helping children learn the phonics rules.

 The best method for teaching reading is one that uses phonics and is multi-sensory.
 See the word, say the word, touch (write) the word, and hear the word.
-If the child has any type of dyslexic tendencies, this method is best for teaching because it helps compensate for weak areas.
+If the child has any dyslexic tendencies, this method is best for teaching because it helps compensate for weak areas.
 I have noticed that some children seem to take longer to read using phonics.
-I have one friend who had a ten year old tested for various disorders because he was still reading very slowly.
-Whatever else the doctor found out about the boy, he did tell the mother that her son certainly knew his phonics!
+I have one friend who had a ten-year-old tested for various disorders because he was still reading slowly.
+Whatever else the doctor found out about the boy, he told the mother that her son knew his phonics!

-Common Sense Press has updated its Learning Language Arts Through Literature program.
+Common Sense Press has updated Learning Language Arts Through Literature program.
 The Common Sense Reading Program Blue Book(1st grade $95.00) and Red Book (2nd grade $85.00) covers language arts including reading.
 That makes the price reasonable.
 The student workbook is the only consumable and you can purchase extra workbooks.
 Save even more when you purchase the E-book version!

-Any one of those programs can be a starting point.
-The main goal of reading is to have a child who loves to read books.
+Any of of those programs can be a starting point.
+The principal goal of reading is to have a child who loves to read books.
 How sad it is to see people who know how to read but were taught in such a way that they hate reading.
-One of the nice things about homeschooling is that these children love to read!
+One of the significant things about homeschooling is that these children love to read!

 - Handwriting Curriculum: More thoughts on handwriting